States pass their own virus aid, not waiting on Washington - WTMJ

 In Pennsylvania, Gov. Tom Wolf, a Democrat, earlier this month signed legislation using $145 million in reserves from a worker’s compensation fund for grants of up to $50,000 to owners of hard-hit bars, restaurants and hotels.
 The money is expected to be available next month.

-Industry representatives said the money is helpful but won’t reach many who work in Pennsylvania’s 30,000 such businesses.
-And for some of those who do receive it, the extra state aid represents just a fraction of the financial hit they have taken during the pandemic.
+Industry representatives said the aid is helpful but won’t reach many who work in Pennsylvania’s 30,000 such businesses.
+And for some of those who do receive it, the extra state money represents just a fraction of the financial hit they have taken during the pandemic.

 Susan Williams, who with her sister owns a bar in Pittsburgh and another just outside the city, plans to apply for the grants.